Steve's Gastronomic Home Page

 The menu does contain some smaller (in price and quantity) traditional dishes that I think set Dot Wo apart from the typical buffet restaurant.
 One that I enjoyed was the Combination Noodle Soup with beef, chicken, and shrimp.
 Made with bok choy, the vegetables were probably the best part of it.
 The broth was quite flavorful also, and a sign that care was taken to make the soup in the proper manner, with no shortcuts taken to save time or money.
 The shrimp was more enjoyable to me than the beef or chicken, and customers can order the type of meat they want.

-The specials and the traditional food on the menu are predominantly Cantonese style.
+The specials and food from the Chinese menu are predominantly Cantonese style.
 This is non-spicy food with a high use of rice noodles, garlic, ginger, and other spices.
-Surprisingly, though, some of the best dishes at the restaurant seem to be spicy ones from the Szechuan and Hunan regions.
+I have found that some of the best dishes from the regular menu, though, seem to be spicy ones from the Szechuan and Hunan regions.

 One such spicy dish (although not spicy by Szechuan standards) is Kung Pao Chicken.
 I do not mind even if this dish is not very authentic (although I do not know whether it is or not) because the sauce is a step above just about anywhere else in Oklahoma City (and most of the rest of the country, for that matter).
 Kung pao tofu has been one of my favorite dishes at the Edmond Dot Wo, but is not served at the Portland location.
-The chicken dish, though, has the same sauce, and many would probably think was just as good or better than the tofu (although I am not among them).
-Even if I would prefer that they serve tofu, everyone else in my family likes the chicken, and I would have to say it is one of the best plates served here.
+The same sauce, though, is served at both locations, and is probably the best part of the dish.

 To me the Hot and Sour Soup at Dot Wo is hands down the best in Oklahoma City.
 It comes in a small bowl with lunch specials but it is so good I do not mind paying for it when I order a dinner plate.
 Of couse hot and sour soup is not Cantonese, but they do it so well at Dot Wo it does not really matter whether it traditionally goes with Cantonese food.
 Like the kung pao plates, the soup is not all that spicy by Chinese standards, but I think that is one reason it is so popular.